swayamterode/JS/README.md

 ## Showing data to the user

 Displaying some value to the user will use `console.log()`.
-This is an built-in Function of JS.
+This is a built-in Function of JS.

-This will take some input and it will displays us some output.
+This will take some input and it will display some output.

 - We can pass direct value inside the `console.log()`
   **Example:** `console.log(10)` will give us 10 as the output!

 - We can even pass the variable to the `console.log()` **Example:** let num = 10;
-  `console.log(num)` will give us 10 as the output because num as 10 stored in it
+  `console.log(num)` will give us 10 as the output because num is 10 stored in it

-We can also pass multiple values to the console.log() which will print in same line ❗️
+We can also pass multiple values to the console.log() which will print in the same line ❗️

 Example: